daimoners/GrapheNetDefectDetector/README.md

    │ │ └── lib_utils.py             --> contain some useful functions
-   │ ├── optuna/       --> contain the scripts to run the optuna optimization │ ├── yolo/         --> contain the pipeline to train a yolo model from scratch │ ├── results/
+   │ ├── optuna/       --> contain the scripts to run the optuna optimization │ ├── yolo/         --> contain the pipeline to train a yolo model from scratch │ ├── environment.yml
-   │ │ ├── baseline/ (contain the results of the baseline model) │ │ └── optimized/ (contain the results of the optimized model) │ ├── outputs/ (folder created by hydra containing the experiments hystory) │ ├── environment.yml
    │ └── main.ipynb    --> main jupyter notebook to train the XGBoost and LightGBM models
    ```